 Institutional Characteristics

 The following table compares the basic academic information between best Developmental Psychology schools.
 By school type, there are 8 public and 2 private schools in best Developmental Psychology schools.
-By school level, all 10 schools are 4 years or high institutes.
+By school level, all 10 schools are 4-years institutions.

 Rank | Name | Location | Type/Level | Highest Degree | Offered Degree |